czbiohub-sf/ops-paper-analysis/README.md

 # One-time: install uv if you don't have it
 curl -LsSf https://astral.sh/uv/install.sh | sh

+# Clone the repository and move to it
+cd ops-paper-analysis

 # Install dependencies (creates .venv/, reads uv.lock)
 uv sync